I found the camper at a time when I was down about as low as I could be. Or should I say it found me.

-I awoke feeling remarkably refreshed, but with a nagging reflection.
-The kind you get when you want to remember a dream, but can’t.
+I awoke to feel remarkably refreshed but with a nagging reflection.
+The kind you get when you want to remember a dream but can’t.
 Hoping for a dry day so I could work on the outside of the camper, I busied myself fixing coffee while I ate an apple.
 Fruit is about all my stomach can handle for breakfast.

-After breaking my fast, and with caffeine surging through my system I was ready to get started, but as I walked to the front of the camper, my olfactory glands were swathed in the fragrance of new leather.
-Like a new car smell.
-It was then I noticed the two luxurious leather high backed swivel chair ornamenting the front of the coach.
+After breaking my fast and with caffeine surging through my system, I was ready to get started, but as I walked to the front of the camper, my olfactory glands were enveloped in the fragrance of new leather—like a new car smell.
+I then noticed the two luxurious leather high-backed swivel chair ornamenting the front of the coach.

-Ten minutes later and no closer to solving the conundrum I went to work on the rust streaks outside with a heavy polishing compound and buffer, running the generator for power.
+Ten minutes later and no closer to solving the conundrum, I went to work on the rust streaks outside with a heavy polishing compound and buffer, running the generator for power.
 I didn’t have a long extension cord, so I figured my work area was limited, but when I got to the end of the camper, the buffer was still running, so I kept moving.
-Without a ladder, I could only reach so high, and despite the fact that the buffer wheel was now rust color, it didn’t appear to me that I was doing much good, but I pressed onward.
+Without a ladder, I could only reach so high, and even though the buffer wheel was now rust color, it didn’t appear to me that I was doing much good, but I pressed onward.
 An hour later, it dawned on me that I must have far achieved the length of the power cord.
-Turning off the buffer, I walked back around and found the male end of the cord laying on the ground ten feet from the plug.
-Totally befuddled I pressed the switch and the buffer spun up, despite the reality that it wasn’t connected to any discernible power source.
+Turning off the buffer, I walked back around and found the male end of the cord lying on the ground ten feet from the plug.
+Baffled, I pressed the switch, and the buffer spun up, despite the reality that it wasn’t connected to any discernible power source.

 The thought occurred to me that I might be affected by tainted water from the holding tank that was causing me to hallucinate, or maybe the stresses of the last few months had caught up, and I was falling off the deep end.
 Either way, I felt the strong desire to get my head down and eyes shut, giving my faculties a chance to rebalance themselves.

-My perception that I had been to this place anteriorly was immediate, and there was no astonishment when Thomas the Magnificent-World Renown Illusionist appeared out of the ether, smiling and laughing as he strolled gaily towards me.
-“Well Larry, I didn’t think you’d rush back here so promptly.
+My perception that I had been to this place anteriorly was immediate, and there was no astonishment when Thomas, the Magnificent-World Renown Illusionist, appeared out of the ether, smiling and laughing as he strolled gaily towards me.
+“Well, Larry, I didn’t think you’d rush back here so promptly.
 You are having a smidgen of tumult trying to fathom the endowment you have obtained.
 Don’t allow it to stress you.
-Come sit down a minute.” he said as he stepped up to a large rock and with a wave of his hand, it materialized into a round dining table covered in an embroidered linen napery with two large silver candelabras adorning it.
-Comfortable stuffed chairs awaited us, which we slipped into, “You see Larry, your perception of reality has been tainted since you were a child.
-But then again, so has everyone’s.
-You were able to see the world as it truly is, until your parents, who had lost the gift of sight told you what you were seeing, didn’t exist.
+Come sit down a minute,” he said as he stepped up to a large rock.
+With a wave of his hand, it materialized into a round dining table covered in an embroidered linen napery with two large silver candelabras adorning it.
+Comfortable stuffed chairs awaited us, which we slipped into, “You see, Larry, your perception of reality has been tainted ever since you were a child.
+But then again, so has everyones.
+You were able to see the world as it truly is until your parents, who had lost the gift of sight, told you what you were seeing didn’t exist.
 It happens to us all.

 “Years ago, through my work, I began to regain my sight.
-As an illusionist, my province is to for a brief instant allow the crowd of onlookers a glimpse of the real world, and as I developed my craft, I was able to shift between alternate realities, which have always existed, with ease and clarity.
-It’s a shock to the system at first, but before too long you shall ease back and forth without hesitation, and with it will come the ability to remember your shifts.
-You could easily lose your mind if you remembered this experience too quickly, and I’m here to tell you that sanitoriums and mental institutions have for hundreds, perhaps thousands of years held those who stepped through the firmament and remembered.
+As an illusionist, my province is to, for a brief instant—allow the crowd of onlookers a glimpse of the real world.
+As I developed my craft, I was able to shift between alternate realities, which have always existed, with ease and clarity.
+It’s a shock to the system at first, but before too long, you shall ease back and forth without hesitation, and with it will come the ability to remember your shifts.
+You could easily lose your mind if you remembered this experience too quickly, and I’m here to tell you that sanitoriums and mental institutions have, for hundreds, perhaps thousands of years, held those who stepped through the firmament and remembered.
 They would never be the same.
-A thousand years ago they were called seers, but now they are addressed as lunatics.”
+A thousand years ago, they were called seers, but now they are addressed as lunatics.”

-Thomas laughed so heartily I thought he would fall out of his chair.
-“Oh yes, and so much more that you’re yet to see!
+Thomas laughed so heartily that I thought he would fall out of his chair.
+“Oh yes, and so much more that you’re yet to see.
 The fuel tank will never run out.
-It is perpetually full, as is the propane, and the water tank, and the power field in and around the rig is constant, so there is no need to plug anything in to run it.
-Your waste tanks will never require them to be drained, nor will the engine and generator require maintenance.
+It is perpetually full, as is the propane and the water tank, and the power field in and around the rig is constant, so there is no need to plug anything in to run it.
+Your waste tanks will never require draining, nor will the engine and generator require maintenance.
 Even the appearance of the RV is altered, so it strikes one as unsightly.
 I had to leave it like that so everyone who glimpsed it would be repelled.
 Only you saw something desirable, but you didn’t understand why.
 It’s because the camper has been waiting for you, and its unique powers, if you will, are derived from being in two different realities at once.
-It is a dream RV, and no others exist, that I know of, at least.”
+It is a dream RV, and no others exist—that I know of, at least.”

 Into my palm, he sprinkled about a teaspoon of colored crystals and then folded my fingers over them.
-“When you return, you’ll be very tired, but before you sleep, toss that onto the rig.
-When you awaken, you will have a wonderful surprise.
-Now go.”
+“When you return, you’ll be exhausted, but before you sleep, toss that onto the rig.
+When you awaken, you will have a wonderful surprise—now go.”
 And once again, he waved his hands, and the surface around me folded back, and without hesitation, I stepped through.

 It was light outside when I awoke.
-I had slept all night, or it could have been days for all I could tell, as I sat on the edge of the bed letting the fog slowly dissipate from my medulla oblongata.
-It took a while, but as the layers peeled back it was replaced by the astounding insight Thomas had infused in me.
-Instead of insanity, I was reborn, with an afterimage of how the world really existed.
+I had slept all night, or it could have been days for all I could tell, as I sat on the edge of the bed, letting the fog slowly dissipate from my medulla oblongata.
+It took a while, but as the layers peeled back, it was replaced by the astounding insight Thomas had infused in me.
+Instead of insanity, I was reborn—with an afterimage of how the world truly existed.
 I wasn’t surprised when I opened my eyes and saw that new plush carpeting had replaced the old.
 The sofa now was covered in opulent leather to match the two swiveled captain’s chairs up front.
 The cabinets now were richly finished in dark lacquer, and the headliner and walls were textured in a marble finish.
-The space seemed to have doubled, from a narrow cabin to spacious rooms.
+The space seemed to have doubled, from a narrow cabin to huge, spacious rooms.

-I slowly walked through admiring the detail, then stepped outside to see that what had been an ugly duckling wreck turned into a glorious modern-looking recreational vehicle.
-It dawned on me, though I hadn’t perceived it inside that I now had multiple slide-outs and underbelly storage galore.
-The paint on the exterior was in vibrant colors of burgundy and gold with silver trails connecting the stars and galaxies that in fact, was a perfect replica of the cosmic tabletop inside, and so deep was the finish that it seemed as if you could reach your hand deep into it.
+I slowly walked through, admiring the detail, then stepped outside to see that what had been an ugly duckling wreck had turned into a glorious modern-looking recreational vehicle.
+Though I hadn’t perceived it inside, it dawned on me that I now had multiple slide-outs and underbelly storage galore.
+The paint on the exterior was in vibrant colors of burgundy and gold, with silver trails connecting the stars and galaxies.
+In fact, it was a perfect replica of the cosmic tabletop inside, and so deep was the finish that it seemed as if you could reach your hand deep into it.
 It was the most incredible finish I’d ever seen applied to any vehicle.

-Then I noticed the tires, that were now 20 ply commercial truck tires, capable of carrying this gorgeous rig many thousands of miles.
-I did circuits around the camper and finally realized it was longer as well, by at least five feet.
-Returning inside and taking a slow tour this time to delight in all the new appliances, a full-sized refrigerator, a convection/microwave, that I had no idea how to operate, a new toilet, walk-in shower and fixtures with modern LED lighting everywhere.
+Then I noticed the tires, which were now 20-ply commercial truck tires, capable of carrying this gorgeous rig many thousands of miles.
+I walked circuits around the camper and finally realized it was longer as well, by at least five feet.
+Returning inside and taking a slow tour this time to delight in all the new appliances, a full-sized refrigerator, a convection/microwave that I had no idea how to operate, a new toilet, a walk-in shower, and fixtures with modern LED lighting everywhere.

-I turned onto the highway and pointed the rig south.
+I turned onto the highway and pointed the camper south.
 I didn’t know or care where I was heading; I just let my newfound intuition direct me.

 I was ready for this life-changing experience.